Meet some of the alumni of our Ph.D. in Information Science program.

-Senior Data Scientist, Microsoft
+Principal Data Scientist, Microsoft

 Paul Luo Li graduated from the UW Information School in 2016.
 Leveraging many years of industry experience at Microsoft, IBM, and other corporations, as well as access to practicing software engineers (concurrently pursued his doctorate while working at Microsoft), his research examined attributes of great software engineers.
 His current work at Microsoft focuses on data-driven software engineering using code experimentation.

 Assistant Professor, School of Journalism and Communication, University of Oregon